ioctl_tty — ioctls for terminals and serial lines

 Security-conscious programs interacting with namespaces may wish to use this operation rather than open(2) with the pathname returned by ptsname(3), and similar library functions that have insecure APIs.
 (For example, confusion can occur in some cases using ptsname(3) with a pathname where a devpts filesystem has been mounted in a different mount namespace.)

-The BSD ioctls TIOCSTOP
+The BSD ioctls TIOCSTOP,

-have not been implemented
+TIOCSTART, TIOCUCNTL, TIOCREMOTE have not been implemented

 under Linux.

-Argument: int
+TIOCMGETArgument: int

 *argp